ocore-framework/OCore/README.md

 ### Say Hello
 POST http://localhost:9000/service/MyService/Hello

-["COCPORN"]
+["OCore"]
 ```

-The service will then respond with a 200-message with a string HTTP body of `"Hello, COCPORN"`.
+The service will then respond with a 200-message with a string HTTP body of `"Hello, OCore"`.

 ### Parameter passing